 How to manage inventory across multiple channels

-Your retail POS system should sync with other platforms and channels you’re using to sell, whether that means connecting to your online store, social channels or to POS systems at your other brick and mortar or warehouse locations.
-When you make a sale or log new stock into your POS, your inventory count across all sales channels and locations automatically syncs to reflect the change.
+Your retail POS system should sync with other platforms and channels you’re using to sell – whether that means connecting to your online store, social channels or to POS systems at your other brick and mortar or warehouse locations.
+When you make a sale or log new stock into your POS, your inventory counts across all sales channels and locations automatically sync to reflect the change.

 Choosing the best multichannel inventory management software